lad1066/100-days-of-code/rules.md

 2. If I code at work, that time won't count towards the challenge.
 3. I will push code to GitHub every day so that anyone can see my progress.
 4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.
-5. *Change* Because I know myself and my learning style, I will count time spent in tutorials and online courses for this challenge but only if I complete a project on that day.
+5. *Change* Because I know myself and my learning style, I will count time spent in tutorials and online courses for this challenge but only if I am coding along and/or working on a project as well.

 ## Ideas to make this challenge more effective